HHS/Head-Start-TTADP/docs/adr/0020-react-app-eol-replace.md

 ## Consequences

 While this change would not be pain-free, there are numerous guides available online to make this transition simple.
-With some configuration and adaquate testing, the app would deliver an identical experience to the end user, while also increasing local development performance.
+With some configuration and adequate testing, the app would deliver an identical experience to the end user, while also increasing local development performance.